Batten Kill Railroad: Rail assistance programs

-In 2016 theBatten Kill Railroad got a $1.3 million state grant funding installation of new cross ties onto about 4 miles of track.
+In 2016 the Batten Kill Railroad got a $1.3 million state grant funding installation of new cross ties onto about 4 miles of track.

 Route

-The Batten Kill's sole interchange location is in Eagle Bridge, New York where it connects to the main line of Pan Am Railways (formerly Guilford Transportation and the Boston & Maine).
+The Batten Kill's sole interchange location is in Eagle Bridge, New York where it connects to the main line of Berkshire and Eastern Railroad (formerly Pan Am Railways and the Boston & Maine).
 The line runs north from Eagle Bridge, through Cambridge, New York and Shushan, New York, to Greenwich Junction.
 From there, a short remnant of the D&H Washington Branch continues north into Salem, New York.
 This segment is out of service.
 This north-south component of the line is paralleled by NY Route 22.
 The other route from the junction continues west to the village of Greenwich, paralleled by NY Route 29.
 The line running west from Greenwich to Thomson, New York, is also out of service.
 In Greenwich, the railroad maintains a small engine house and the former G&J depot as an office.